lambdaisland/cli/README.md

 Sub-commands can add additional flag specifications, if we encounter those then their defaults are added to the opts map, either directly or through their defined handler.
 This does mean that these kind of flags can only be used *after* the command.
-This may change in the future, since this is an unfortunate asymmetry.
+This is an unfortunate necessity, since doing it otherwise, by reparsing with the additional flags added, can lead to ambiguity between flag arguments and positional arguments.
+Note that in non-strict mode flags that precede the subcommand that defines them will use the default flag processing, without any regard for the flagspec defined on the subcommand (`:parse`, `:default`, `:handler`, `:middleware`, etc are all ignored).

 Finally the opts map gets bound to `cli/*opts*`, middleware gets invoked (so `*opts*` can be accessed during middleware execution).